ZXArkin/Instant-BSOD-in-Powershell/README.md

 Get some crashing your PC!
 Works for Windows 7!

-Use "Command Prompt" as Admin.
+Use "Command Prompt" (CMD) as Admin.

 Join this server:
 [ZXLounge](https://discord.io/zxlounge)